bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 Correlation analysis
 --------------------------------------------------------------------------------

-Input panel
+Settings panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Users can find more information by clicking ``Info``.
 The panel contains the main settings for the analysis.
-The analysis can be started by selecting a gene of interest from the ``Gene`` settings.
+The analysis can be started
+by selecting a gene of interest from the ``Gene`` settings.
+Users can
-Under *Options*, users can filter for a specific gene family by using the ``Gene family`` setting.
+filter for a specific gene family by using the ``Filter genes`` setting.
-By using the ``Filter samples`` setting they con focus only on specific sample groups.
+Finally, users can select the number of top genes used to compute partial correlation
+under the homonymous setting.

 .. figure:: figures/psc4.5.0.png